- Comics 101 - I was there (part 1)

 - EAGLE Autographs (part 3)

 THE EAGLE SOCIETY is dedicated to the memory of EAGLE - Britain's National Picture Strip Weekly - the leading Boy's magazine of the 1950s and 1960s.
-We publish a 56 page, A4, quarterly journal - the Eagle Times.
+We publish an A4, quarterly journal - the Eagle Times.

 This weblog has been created to provide an additional, more immediate, forum for news and commentary about the society and EAGLE-related issues.
 Want to know more?
 See First Post and Eagle - How it began.